 They lived at 57 King Edward Ave in Montreal for a number of years.
 He purchased 3429 (formerly 315) Beaconsfield Avenue in Montreal on April 29, 1929 from a Owen Roberts taking out a mortgage of $6000.
 Dame Mary Finnie eventually sells the 3429 Beaconsfield property for $15,500 to Miss Agnes Stock on March 23, 1955.

 He was a shrewd investor.
 I found shares of a dozen penny mining companies and a chemical company in the files which I will check with my stockbroker about.
+(Subsequently these have all been deemed worthless lol.)
 In 1923 he also lists owning 3 vacant lots in Laurentide Park fully paid for.
 His estate was complicated with several life insurance policies and other blue chip stocks valued at $29k.

 He was honoured for 25 years service with Canada Paint with a luncheon at Queen’s Hotel Nov 5, 1927.
 On Oct 14, 1952 he was again honoured with a dinner for 50 years service at the Windsor Hotel.
 Here is the program inscription: